CrowdStrike/ember-toucan-core/docs/components/radio-field/index.md

 ## Value, Checked State, and onChange

+Optional.

 The `@value` argument is required.
-To tie into the change event, provide `@onChange`. `@onChange` will return two arguments:
+To tie into the change event, provide `@onChange`.
+`@onChange` will return two arguments:

 1. the value attribute from the target
 2. the raw event object

 To set the checked state of the radio, the `@selectedValue` and `@value` must match.
 If these two arguments do not match, the radio will not be checked.

 ```hbs
 <Form::Fields::Radio